 N.D.
-Wilson is the author of Notes From The Tilt-a-Whirl and Death by Living (two of my favorite books) as well as several excellent novels (I especially like The Ashton Burials series).
+Wilson is the author of Notes From The Tilt-a-Whirl and Death by Living (two of my favorites) as well as several excellent novels (I especially like The Ashtown Burials series and The Outlaws of Time).
 Wilson sees the world and truth differently than many people do.
 He see things in them that other people miss and expresses those things in s fresh, poetic voice.
 He was kind enough to write the foreword for my latest book, Help My Unbelief: Why Doubt is Not the Enemy of Faith.
 I love what he wrote

 Adam ate the fruit, after all, and the world is now full of broken people with broken emotions and broken minds looking at the world out of broken eyes.
 Every human ever born has had a broken relationship with his or her heavenly Father, all urgently in need of mending.
 Unfortunately, we spend a lot of our time staring at ourselves to see how we feel about Him and acting as if our feelings have any authority over truth and falsehood.
 As if taking our own temperature tells us anything about God’s.